 • No burning or charring of tissue

-If your pet requires surgery, ask Dr. Miller If radiowave surgery is an option.
+If your pet requires surgery, ask our doctor if radiowave surgery is an option.

 • Diagnosis and treatment of lameness